vuestorefront/storefront-ui/apps/docs/components/components/button.md

 The Button component allow users to take actions, and make choices, with a single tap or click.

+## Note

+In order to have "square" button with even paddings on each side (e.g for Icon-only button), please use `prefix/suffix` vue slot or `slotPrefix/slotSuffix` props instead of default slot or `children` prop.
+Button text content by default is being wrapped, however this behaviour can be changed via `truncate` prop.

 <Generate />

 ## Figma design